Turn on Do Not Disturb While Driving on iPhone

 Turn on Do Not Disturb While Driving

-If iPhone detects you might be driving and you haven’t set up Do Not Disturb While Driving, iPhone asks if you want to turn it on.
-Otherwise, you can activate it manually.
+If iPhone detects you might be driving and you haven’t set up Do Not Disturb While Driving, you’re asked if you want to turn it on.
+Otherwise, you can turn it on manually.

 Go to Settings > Do Not Disturb.